Alan Wrigley

 Alan Keveral Cumming Newton Wrigley (born 19 July 1931) is an Australian writer and commentator on topics related to intelligence, defence and security.
 Prior to his writing career, he was an engineer at the Government Aircraft Factories, a senior public servant in the Department of Defence, and Director-General of Security (the head of the intelligence agency ASIO).

 Early life and military service

-Born in 1931 in Launceston, Tasmania, Wrigley joined the Government Aircraft Factories (GAF) in Melbourne as a cadet engineer in 1950, and later became an aeronautical engineer.
+Born in 1931 in Launceston, Tasmania, Wrigley joined the Government Aircraft Factories in Melbourne as a cadet engineer in 1950, and later became an aeronautical engineer.
 In 1975, he joined the Department of Defence as an Assistant Secretary, was promoted to First Assistant Secretary in 1981, and Deputy Secretary under Bill Pritchett in 1982.

 Director-General of Security

 On 29 July 1985, Wrigley was appointed as Director-General of ASIO.
 As Director-General, Wrigley implemented several rigorous reforms to the agency, continuing a trend begun under the directorship of Sir Edward Woodward by further reducing the level of specialisation and increasing generalisation.
 He also oversaw the moving of ASIO's headquarters from Melbourne to Canberra in 1986.
 A number of experienced officers resigned from ASIO after Wrigley abolished benefits and allowances for senior officers moving to Canberra, which had been negotiated with the Hawke government under his predecessor Harvey Barnett.